Windows that are less than 3 metres above the ground or any solid structure not forming part of the house e.g. retaining walls.

 Smart Home Sensor Kit

 The smart home sensor kit is provided at no additional cost and an ongoing discount is applied to the policy premium for customers that accept the Smart Home program and install and keep their sensors activated at all times.
+If your sensors are inactive for more than 14 days in a calendar month you may lose your discount for that month.

 Equipment you use for sporting activities (including competitions), leisure and recreational activities.